mahoney1/docs/commercial-paper-query-tutorial-meta.md

 `./start.sh`

-3. In VSCode, click on the IBM Blockchain Platform icon.
-You'll see version `0.0.1` of your smart contract packages listed up top.
-Go ahead and connect to your Fabric, via your running `myfabric` connection which should still be present in the 'Blockchain Connections' panel (from the previous tutorial), and `install` the smart contract package onto `peer0.org1.example.com` - then `instantiate` the contract by traversing your `myfabric` network, just as you had done in the previous tutorial:
+3. Go back into VSCode, then click on the IBM Blockchain Platform icon.
+You should see version `0.0.1` of your smart contract packages listed up top (this is from the previous tutorial).
+Go ahead and connect to your 'fresh' Fabric, via your running `myfabric` connection which should still be present in the 'Blockchain Connections' panel (from the previous tutorial), and `install` the smart contract package onto `peer0.org1.example.com` - then `instantiate` the contract by traversing your `myfabric` network, just as you had done in the previous tutorial:

  - Under 'Blockchain connections' select ` 'myfabric....mychannel....right-click...
 Instantiate Smart contract' `).
  - Supply `org.papernet.commercialpaper:instantiate` when prompted for 'what function to call'.

 4. In VSCode Explorer, choose File > Open Folder, and select the `contracts` folder, by navigating to the `$HOME/fabric-samples/commercial-paper/organization/magnetocorp` directory.
 The `contracts` folder must be your top-level project folder in VSCode.

 Completion of the pre-reqs, is the basis from which this tutorial will proceed.

-A new clean Fabric and ledger is now available - from here, we will create a more detailed transaction Commercial Paper history, as part of our tutorial.
+From here, we will complet the detailed transaction Commercial Paper history, as part of this tutorial.

 ## Estimated time